cdapio/cdap/cdap-docs/developer-guide/source/dev-guide.rst

 Introduction
 ============

-This document covers in detail the Cask Data Application Platform (CDAP) core elements—Applications, Streams, Datasets, Flows, Procedures, MapReduce, and Workflows—and how you work with them in Java to build a Big Data application.
+This document covers the two core virtualizations in the Cask Data Application Platform (CDAP) — Data and Applications.
+Data virtualizations are grouped into streams and datasets.
+Application virtualizations are grouped into Flows, MapReduce, Spark, Workflows, and Services.
+This document details how to work with these abstractions to build Big Data applications.

-For a high-level view of the concepts of the Cask Data Application Platform, please see the `Introduction to the Cask Data Application Platform <intro>`__.
+For a high-level view of the concepts of the Cask Data Application Platform, please see :doc:`Concepts and Architecture </arch>`.

-For more information beyond this document, see the `Javadocs <javadocs/index>`_  and the code in the `examples <examples/index>`_ directory, both of which are on the `Cask.co <http://cask.co>`__ `Developers website <http://cask.co/developers>`_ as well as in your CDAP installation directory.
+For more information beyond this document, see the :doc:`Javadocs </javadocs/index>` and the code in the :doc:`examples </examples/index>` directory, both of which are on the `Cask.co <http://cask.co>`_ `Developers website <http://cask.co/developers>`_ as well as in your CDAP installation directory.

 Data Virtualization
 ===================

-Data is separated into two main virtualizations: streams and datasets.
-Streams are ordered, partionable, sequences of data, and the primary means of bringing data from external system in the CDAP in realtime.
+There are two main data virtualizations: Streams and Datasets.
+Streams are ordered, partionable, sequences of data, and are the primary means of bringing data from external systems into the CDAP in realtime.
 Datasets are abstractions on top of data, allowing you to access your data using higher-level abstractions and generic, reusable Java implementations of common data patterns instead of requiring you to manipulate data with low-level APIs.